transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - **App containers**: Containers are created inside the pods for each node that is deployed.
 - **Persistent Storage**: Storage for each node is dynamically provisioned from the Kubernetes cluster `default` storage class every time a node is deployed.

-It might take a few minutes for console to finish being linked to your cluster.
+It might take a few minutes for the console to finish being linked to your cluster.
 When the linking process has finished, you'll see a button saying **Launch the IBM Blockchain Platform console**.
 If you click this link, you will be taken to the console.

 ## (Optional) Add additional users to the console
 {: #ibp-v2-deploy-iks-add-users}